-Certain land occupied by Smithsonian buildings, located primarily in the District of Columbia, Maryland, and Virginia, were appropriated and reserved by Congress for the Smithsonian's use.
-The Smithsonian serves as the trustee of the land for as long as they are used to carry out its mission.
+Certain land occupied by Smithsonian buildings, located primarily in the District of Columbia, Maryland, and Virginia, was appropriated and reserved by Congress for the Smithsonian's use.
+The Smithsonian serves as the trustee of the land for as long as it is used to carry out its mission.
 The land is titled in the name of the U.S. government and no value has been assigned in the accompanying financial statements.

-Notes to Financial Statements September 30, 2022 and 2021 (Dollars in millions)
+Notes to Financial Statements September 30, 2023 and 2022 (Dollars in millions)